rbhb-lakshay-dev/spotifyClone/README.md

 # myProjects
-These are my major and minor projects.
+These are my Major and Minor projects.